Fixed Asset Management and Compliance Training Course

 Risk management

-14 HoursThe training provides practical insights into various aspects of risk management in projects.
-Participants will explore internationally recognized procedures, techniques, and tools that are widely used in organizations to plan the management of project challenges, categorize them, and prepare for handling unpredictable and crisis situations.
+14 HoursThis training provides practical experience in the key aspects of risk management within projects.
+Participants will learn about internationally recognized procedures, techniques, and tools widely used by organizations to plan how to handle project challenges, classify potential risks, and prepare to proactively manage situations characterized by low predictability or crisis scenarios.

-The program includes theoretical content, interactive workshops, and practical examples.
+The program combines theoretical instruction, interactive workshops, and practical case studies.

 Building Resilience: Safety & Risk Management Systems